wkeeling/selenium-wire/README.rst

 .. _`undetected-chromedriver`: https://github.com/ultrafunkamsterdam/undetected-chromedriver

-If you wish to take advantage of this, make sure you have undetected-chromedriver installed:
+If you wish to take advantage of this make sure you have undetected-chromedriver installed:

 .. code:: bash